questor/git-ws/README.md

 Command line utility to work with multiple git repositories at once <br/>
 Currently intended for personal use only, but quite functional

+## How to compile

+* cd extlibs/SSV...
+* cmake .
+* make
+* sudo make install

+three times for each lib

+afterwards in the project root
+* cmake .
+* make
+* sudo make install

 ## Usage